Schuemi/c64-go/README.md

 /roms/c64/bios
 /odroid/data/c64
 ```
 and put the BIOS files in /roms/c64/bios.
-You need the files "1541 ROM", "Basic ROM", "Char ROM" and "Kernal ROM". (without a pint between the name and "ROM").
+You need the files "1541 ROM", "Basic ROM", "Char ROM" and "Kernal ROM". (without a point between the name and "ROM").
 For example you could get these files, if you download the Windows version of Frodo here: https://frodo.cebix.net/.

 Your root folder to browse for games will be /roms/c64/.
 You can have subfolders in /roms/c64/.